charles-e/nihao-example/README.md

 on your OS, they may already be installed:

 - Install node (v14 recommended)
+- Because version 14 in pretty old, using nvm is recommended for installing npm
 - Install npm
 - Install the latest Rust stable from https://rustup.rs/
 - Install Safecoin v1.6.19 or later from